 The Supplementary Retirement Scheme (SRS) is part of the government’s multi-pronged strategy to address the retirement needs of Singaporeans.
 Contributions to SRS accounts are voluntary and are eligible for a dollar-for-dollar tax relief.
 The annual SRS contribution cap is currently set at $15,300 for Singapore citizens and permanent residents, and $35,700 for foreigners.

 An individual with a taxable income of $60,000 will save about $1,070 in his income tax when he contributes $15,300.
-This savings in tax is immediate.
+This saving in tax is immediate.
 Contributions to the SRS account can then be used for investing and can subsequently be withdrawn once you reach the statutory retirement age of 62.
 Taxes on withdrawals are granted a 50% concession.